chenhuimao/HMLLDB/README.md

 [HMLLDB] Scan result count in memory:0

-# Example 2: Query the address of using UIPasteboard class in DemoApp.
+# Example B: Query the address of using UIPasteboard class in DemoApp.
 This address is outside the image(DemoApp) range.
 # 1.lookup OBJC_CLASS_$_UIPasteboard load address
 (lldb) image lookup -vs UIPasteboard
         ...
         Symbol: id = {0x00036667}, range = [0x00000001eef79138-0x00000001eef79160), name="UIPasteboard", mangled="OBJC_CLASS_$_UIPasteboard"

-# You can also find its loading address using the "fclass" command.
+# It is recommended to use the "fclass" command to find the loading address of the class.
 (lldb) fclass UIPasteboard
 ...
 UIPasteboard (0x1eef79138, UIKitCore)
 ...

 # 2.Query the address of using UIPasteboard class in DemoApp
-(lldb) reference 0x00000001eef79138 DemoApp
+(lldb) reference 0x1eef79138 DemoApp
 [HMLLDB] Scan result count:0
 [HMLLDB] These are the scan results in memory:
 0x100a2ae9c: DemoApp`-[ViewController viewDidLoad] + 68 at ViewController.mm:27:6
 [HMLLDB] Scan result count in memory:1

-# Example 3 :Query the address of the setenv function used in the DemoApp.
+# Example C: Query the address of the setenv function used in the DemoApp.
 This address is outside the image(DemoApp) range.
 # 1.Get the loading address of the setenv function
 (lldb) dis -n setenv
 libsystem_c.dylib`setenv: